bernhardAxonIvy/doc/source/engine-guide/security/index.rst

 --------------------------------------

-If a security issue was found in the Axon.ivy Engine or Designer it is visible in the :ref:`release-notes`, annotated with an exclamation mark (!):
+If a security issue was found in the Axon.ivy Engine or Designer it is visible in the release notes, annotated with an exclamation mark (!):

 **!** Critical
     We strongly recommend to install this hotfix because it fixes a critical